 While there are no signs at any of the entries to the shopping centre stating pets are allowed (but there are also no signs prohibiting animals), it is clear from their social media accounts that the shopping centre is dog-friendly.
 There were certainly plenty of pets on the lower ground floor when I recently visited!

 While dogs are allowed throughout the centre, always ask before entering any of the individual stores to check that your pet is welcome.
 Also make sure you carry your dog on the escalators, or make use of the lift for larger dogs.
-Dogs are also welcome in the outdoor area of The Glasshouse Artarmon, the onsite cafe – just keep them leashed.
+Leashed dogs are also welcome in the outdoor area of the Buckle Cafe & Distillery, the onsite cafe.

 Moonee Market, Coffs Harbour